pktgen/fgen/docs/guides/sample_app_ug/WireGuard.rst

   cd wireguard-rs
   git checkout 7d84ef9

-Apply the Wireguard CNDP patches in lang/rs/wireguard/patch.
+Apply the Wireguard FGEN patches in lang/rs/wireguard/patch.
 Ignore the whitespace warning errors.

 .. code-block:: console

   git am *.patch

-Build Wireguard with CNDP
+Build Wireguard with FGEN

 .. code-block:: console

   cargo build --release

-In Wireguard repo, refer to src/platform/linux/cndp/README.md file under usage section to configure and start Wireguard with CNDP.
+In Wireguard repo, refer to src/platform/linux/fgen/README.md file under usage section to configure and start Wireguard with FGEN.

 Future work
 -----------
-Currently network I/O performance in WireGuard Rust is optimized by using CNDP/AF-XDP.
+Currently network I/O performance in WireGuard Rust is optimized by using FGEN/AF-XDP.
 There are other opportunities for performance optimization like chacha20-poly1305 encryption/decryption, using lockless queue implementation (using DLB or lockless ring).